Sydney city skyline lit up during Vivid Sydney 2013.

 Sydney by bus

-Sydney Buses provide accessible buses for people with wheelchairs, prams and ride-on scooters.
+You can also travel on the Metrobus network, which provides high-frequency and high-capacity services across 13 routes.
+Sydney Buses also provide accessible buses for people with wheelchairs, prams and ride-on scooters.

-Many shuttle bus companies provide transport between the airport, the city centre, hotels and most Sydney suburbs and close to Sydney.
+For longer journeys, many shuttle bus companies provide transport between the airport, the city centre, hotels and most Sydney suburbs and close to Sydney.
 These buses need to be pre-booked.
-Use the Tripview app to plan your journey.